nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

    32426244980
    ```

-   This corresponds to 32.43GB of data.
+   This corresponds to 32.43 GB of data.
 Running this one-liner would be impossible on most single machines but running this on a Dask cluster with 4 workers, this can be calculated in under a minute.

 3. Now, let's perform some actual analysis!
 We can for example, compare the number of taxi rides from before, during and after the COVID-19 pandemic.
    To do this, you'll need to aggregate the number of rides per day, calculate a 7-day rolling average and then compare these numbers for the same day (April 15th) across three different years, 2019, 2020, and 2022: